sfiisk/pdsnd_github/README.md

 Use python to understand U.S. bikeshare data.
 Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
-bikeshare.py
+bikeshare.py<br>
-CSV data files (not included in repo)
+CSV data files (not included in repo) - chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 To complete the project, I used the following sources: